How to Find the Right Type of Yoga Style

 Iyengar yoga forces you to focus on the details.
 Your breathing, the movements and the way you move in and out of poses are all important in Iyengar.
 If you’re looking to ease into yoga and want a more relaxed experience, then this is the right fit.

-This is the foundation of what is now hot yoga.
-Bikram yoga incorporates a series of 26 postures repeated twice that is meant to be done in an artificially hotter than normal climate.
+Bikram yoga is the foundation of what is now hot yoga.
+Bikram incorporates a series of 26 postures repeated twice that is meant to be done in an artificially hotter than normal climate.
 Hot yoga classes have become popular, and although you likely won’t be able to replicate the heat at home, you can still get something out of completing the movements.

 Power yoga is letting you know right off the bat what it’s all about.
 It’s physically demanding without the attention given to preciseness and pace of movement as some of the others we’ve mentioned.
 What also makes power yoga appealing is that it is not a set of specific movements.
 Instructors get to include whatever poses they want, which usually makes for a fun class.